 |Beat Saber||455 MB|

-So, you could install 14 versions of Vader Immortal: Episode 3 on your Oculus Quest 2 in order to reach capacity at 64 GB and 92 copies on the 256 GB.
+So, you could install 14 versions of Vader Immortal: Episode 3 on your Oculus Quest 2 in order to reach capacity at 64 GB, 30 copies on the 128 GB and 62 copies on the 256 GB.

 You could only install the new Walking Dead game 4 times on the base size Quest 2 before reaching capacity.
-Since Saints and Sinners is one of the first Quest 2 launch-day titles, this could be an indication of where file sizes are heading in the future.
+Since Saints and Sinners was one of the first Quest 2 launch-day titles, this is an indication of where file sizes are heading in the future.
+Oculus is also working with the developers of Assassins Creed and Splinter Cell to create VR game ports.
+These games take up heavy hard drive space on other consoles.

 If you need extra space, you can always uninstall games in order to get back that hard drive space.
 Through SideQuest, there is also an option to backup your save game data to your computer so that you can keep playing from your save spot in the future if you reinstall the game.